Welcome

 Hormone

-A chemical messenger released by glands to regulate body functions.
+A chemical messenger released by endocrine glands to regulate body functions.

 Antibody